Rvhoyos/Hermite-Interpolation/README.md

 ---

 This README provides a comprehensive overview of Hermite interpolation, including theoretical background, implementation details, and testing.
 If you need further modifications or have any questions, feel free to ask!

+## Running The Code
+Run the NASA Test file test case 1.
+Read JAVA docs or the code to see how to call with your own data.